jGiltinan/seai/assignments/Assignment_1_requirements_architecture.md

 Submit a report as a single PDF file to Gradescope that covers the following topics in clearly labeled sections (ideally each section starts on a new page):

 1. **Goals** (1 page max): Provide a list of organizational objectives, leading indicators, user outcomes, and model properties and corresponding measures.
 Briefly discuss how goals relate to each other.
-2. **System Context Diagram** Provide a diagram of your proposed integrated system.
+2. **System Context Diagram** Recommend a deployment architecture and justify this recommendation in terms of the relative relevance of the qualities and the tradeoffs among quality attributes.
+Provide a diagram of your proposed integrated system.
 Briefly discuss how each component connects, and an explanation (0.5 page max)
 3. **Risks** (1.5 page max) Describe three relevant risks from wrong predictions and corresponding mitigation strategy.
 Explain how each mitigation strategy reduces the risk.
 4. **Formal risk analysis** (1 page max): Provide a brief description of the risk analysis process selected and how it was systematically applied.
 Provide supporting evidence (e.g., diagrams, tables, screenshots) of the risk analysis performed and briefly discussed insights gained from applying the fault tree analysis method systematically.
 5. **Evaluation strategy** (1 page max):  Describe how you would evaluate your

-4. **Analysis of deployment alternatives:** Briefly describe the fourth deployment architecture considered.
-Then for each of the 4 deployment options discuss the 8 qualities listed above.
-A tabular representation (one column per deployment option, one row per quality) may be suitable, but other clearly structured formats are possible.
-Rough estimates or relative ratings with a brief explanation are sufficient as long as they are grounded and realistic in the scenario.
-5. **Recommendation and justification of deployment architecture** (1 page max): Recommend a deployment architecture and justify this recommendation in terms of the relative relevance of the qualities and the tradeoffs among quality attributes.

 Graphics and tables do not count against the page limit.